 - Get involved in evening events and private views to launch new exhibitions

-From October 2013 – December 2016 IWM North and Manchester Museum delivered a volunteering, training and placement programme across 10 heritage venues in Greater Manchester.
-The project if: Volunteering for wellbeing, or Inspiring futures (if) for short, can be viewed as an exemplar in partnership working to tackle wellbeing inequalities.
+From October 2013 – July 2017 IWM North and Manchester Museum delivered a volunteering, training and placement programme across 10 heritage venues in Greater Manchester.
+The project, if: Volunteering for wellbeing, or Inspiring futures (if) for short, is an exemplar in partnership working to tackle wellbeing inequalities.

 The project trained and supported 260 participants to gain work experience, new skills, and improved health and wellbeing.

 Evaluation demonstrated significant improvements in participants’ mental and emotional health.
 It has led to improvements in their creativity, aspiration, life satisfaction, and social connections, and led to reductions in stress.
-To read about the success of the programme and read our evaluation report please visit www.volunteeringforwellbeing.org.uk .
+To find out more about the success of the programme and read our evaluation report please visit www.volunteeringforwellbeing.org.uk .

-if: Volunteering for wellbeing is made possible through a grant from the Heritage Lottery Fund.
+if: Volunteering for wellbeing was made possible through a grant from the Heritage Lottery Fund.